“The electric bass is such a big instrument, I have small hands; Can I even play it?”

-But my favorite bass is certainly the Squier Classic Vibe Mustang, not because it’s the best bass out there or anything, but it checks all the right boxes and still comes well under $500.
+But my favorite bass is certainly the Squier Classic Vibe Mustang, not because it’s the best bass out there or anything, but because it checks all the right boxes and still comes well under $500.

-You’ll be hard-pressed to find a fault with this one unless you really compare it with the more premium ones.
+You’ll be hard-pressed to find fault with this one unless you really compare it with the more premium ones.

 What Bass is Best for Small Hands?